Your Guide to Planning, Planting, and Growing Eucomis

 Before the bulbs sprout, keep the soil barely moist.
 Once the plant has several leaves, begin watering consistently, keeping the soil relatively moist until after flowering.

-A dose of liquid fertilizer every 2-3 weeks will help keep eucomis plants lush and vigorous.
+A dose of liquid fertilizer, applied every 2-3 weeks during the growing season, will help keep eucomis plants lush and vigorous.

 Caring for Eucomis After they Bloom